manidogabo/MiNeNS_Group_website/content/authors/phd_opening_02/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - PhD Students
+  - Openings
 ---

-PhD opening in mechanics of bead-weaving.
+PhD opening in multi-stable functional materials.